-Once deemed competent to perform a PCT skill in both the simulated and practice setting the student may perform the skill under the direct supervision of the responsible nurse or instructor.
+Once deemed competent to perform a PCT skill in both the simulated and practice setting the student may perform the skill under the direct supervision of the responsible Nurse/CNA/PCT/Phlebotomist or Instructor.

 NOTE: Any student performing advanced skills independently is subject to immediate dismissal.
 Should this occur, the student will be sent home and may not return to the clinical area or to the classroom pending a SIT (Student Intervention Team) meeting.
 Dismissal may occur at the time of the meeting.